Martha Chase

-Martha Cowles Chase (November 30, 1927 - August 8, 2003), also known as Martha C. Epstein, was an American geneticist who in 1952, with Alfred Hershey, experimentally helped to confirm that DNA rather than protein is the genetic material of life.
+Martha Cowles Chase (November 30, 1927 - August 8, 2003), also known as Martha C. Epstein, was an American geneticist who in 1952, with Alfred Hershey, experimentally confirmed that DNA rather than protein is the genetic material of life.

 Early life and college education

 Chase was born in 1927 in Cleveland, Ohio.
 Her father was a Western Reserve University Science Instructor and she grew up with her family in Cleveland Heights, Ohio.
 After graduating from Cleveland Heights High School, she received a bachelor's degree from the College of Wooster in 1950, then worked as a research assistant before returning to school in 1959 and receiving a PhD in Microbiology from the University of Southern California in 1964.